 We focus on treating the whole animal, building a partnership between the client and the veterinarian, and using all appropriate therapeutic options to achieve optimal wellness for your pet.

 Our emphasis is on using all reasonable therapies or systems of medicine that work together to provide an increased capacity to prevent and treat disease that would not be possible using one system of medicine alone.

 This integrative approach to veterinary medicine is designed to minimize adverse effects, maximize successful treatment outcomes and improve the quality of life.
 Any veterinarian who uses therapies outside of conventional medicine and combines them with conventional medicine is an integrative veterinarian.
 The future of veterinary medicine lies in integration.

 Treating The Whole Body

 All of these therapies treat the whole body.
-This holistic approach means that they take the body, mind and spirit into account when formulating a treatment plan.
-Complementary and alternative therapies are designed to stimulate adaptive homeostatic mechanisms in the body and/or to provide the body substances by which the body can heal itself.
+This holistic approach means they take the body, mind and spirit into account when formulating a treatment plan.
+Complementary and alternative therapies are designed to stimulate adaptive homeostatic mechanisms in the body and/or provide the body substances by which the body can heal itself.

 - Complementary medicine: used with conventional medicine

 - Alternative medicine: used in place of conventional medicine

 - Holistic medicine: generic term for any treatment / therapy session that is intended to treat the individual as a whole